Macedonian Ruins

 "Then I will take you for My people, and I will be your God;” Exodus 6:7.

-Only Israel could break that covenant, which they later did when they rejected the Messiah, and reinstate it when the time of the Gentiles comes to completion.
+Only Israel could break that covenant, which they later did when they rejected the Messiah and will reinstate it when the time of the Gentiles is completed.

 Jesus’ Adherence to that Covenant